AutoGraph-R1: End-to-End Reinforcement Learning for Knowledge Graph Construction: Introduction

-To the best of our knowledge, this is the first work to use reinforcement learning to optimize KG construction for general downstream tasks using LLMs.
-We focus on complex question answering over benchmark datasets requiring multi-document reasoning \citep{yang_hotpotqa_2018, trivedi_musique_2022, mallen_when_2023}.
+We specifically focus on question answering over benchmark datasets requiring multi-document reasoning \citep{yang_hotpotqa_2018, trivedi_musique_2022, mallen_when_2023}.
 Our framework's reward function is based on the utility of the resulting graph, evaluating whether it serves as an effective knowledge index for retrieving useful text chunks or provides subgraphs that directly support the reasoning process.
 By designing these task-aware rewards, we directly align the objectives of KG construction with end-task performance.

-In summary, our contributions are: \begin{itemize} \item We introduce AutoGraph-R1, a novel RL framework that directly optimizes knowledge graph construction for downstream utility, bridging the critical gap between graph quality and task performance. \item We design and implement task-aware reward functions that successfully align KG structure with the demands of complex reasoning tasks, compelling the model to build functionally superior graphs. \item Through extensive experiments, we demonstrate that integrating AutoGraph-R1's graphs into a state-of-the-art RAG pipeline yields significant performance gains on multiple QA benchmarks, validating that RL-driven graph construction improves downstream task utility. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We introduce AutoGraph-R1, a novel RL framework that directly optimizes knowledge graph construction for downstream utility, bridging the critical gap between graph quality and task performance. \item We design and implement task-aware reward functions that successfully align KG structure with the demands of complex reasoning tasks, compelling the model to build functionally superior graphs. \item Through extensive experiments, we demonstrate that integrating AutoGraph-R1's graphs into a state-of-the-art RAG pipeline yields significant performance gains on QA benchmarks, validating that RL-driven graph construction improves downstream task utility. \end{itemize}